Skip to main content

 2. San Diego State University

-SDSU has a well-deserved reputation for diversity: it’s a federally-designated Hispanic-Serving Institution (HSI) as well as an Asian American and Native American Pacific Islander-Serving Institution (AANAPISI).
+SDSU has a well-deserved reputation for diversity: it’s a federally designated Hispanic-Serving Institution (HSI) as well as an Asian American and Native American Pacific Islander-Serving Institution (AANAPISI).

 3. CSU Long Beach

 CSU Long Beach (CSULB) is the second-largest campus of the California State University system and the third-largest in the state of California by enrollment.
-The school is home to over 30,000 undergraduates and offers more than 90 majors, ranging from agriculture to women’s studies.
+The school is home to over 35,000 undergraduates and offers more than 90 majors, ranging from agriculture to women’s studies.
 CSULB has been designated a Hispanic-Serving Institution since 2005 (21 of the 23 CSU campuses are designated as HSIs).

 In addition to its large enrollment numbers, CSULB is notable for the many attractions found on its campus.
-For example, it’s home to a world-class art museum, a gorgeous Japanese garden, and the Walter Pyramid—the dramatic-looking, 18-story-tall, cobalt structure where CSBU’s men’s and women’s basketball and volleyball teams play.
+For example, it’s home to a world-class art museum, a gorgeous Japanese garden, and the Walter Pyramid—the dramatic-looking, 18-story-tall, cobalt structure where CSULB’s men’s and women’s basketball and volleyball teams play.

 Easiest CSU Schools to Get Into